nda17/nda17/README.md

 ## Hi there 👋

-# _Position:_ Web Developer
+### Web Developer
-You can see my projects under this block in pinned repositories, but there are more of them - HERE
+ - ✉️ You can contact me at khv1702@gmail.com
+ - 🤝  I'm open to collaborating on Open Source resources, Private projects

 <!--
 **nda17/nda17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.